mainmatter/ember-workshop/7 - Components.iapresenter/text.md

 ```hbs
 <SongTile @song={{currentSong}} class="song-element" />
 ```

-will set the class on the component's root element
+	`class="song-element"` will set the class on the component's root element

 ---